flipsewtf/mournstera/src/content/garden/markdown-refs.md

 ---
-title: 'My First Blog Post'
+title: 'Markdown References'
 pubDate: 2025-12-06
-description: 'This is the first post of my new Astro blog.'
+description: 'To remind myself of stuff I will forget 3 minutes after using it.'
 author: 'Flipse'
 # image:
 #     url: '/images/blog/bush.webp'
 #     alt: 'A photo of me.'
-tags: ['astro', 'blogging', 'rando']
+tags: ['references', 'markdown']
 ---

-Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
+Here is a a bunch of examples of Markdown syntax because I can't ever remember stuff.
+It is directly copied from [Astro's github](https://github.com/withastro/astro/blob/main/examples/blog/src/content/blog/markdown-style-guide.md).

 ## Headings